 While the weather was wreaking havoc in central Indiana, the storms in central Michigan continued to produce tornadoes.
 The Michigan tornadoes were weaker; mostly doing F2 damage.
 However they were still quite widespread and resulted in fifty-three fatalities that evening.
 Before 9pm Lansing, Michigan reported 63mph winds with 3/4-inch hail.
 Several minutes later half-inch hail fell on Ypsilanti and Detroit.
 Detroit Metropolitan Airport received an inch of rain in thirty minutes.

-Attention WOMO Please use emergency action notification signal.
+At 9:20pm, the Fort Wayne office issued the following unfortunate statement: Attention WOMO Please use emergency action notification signal.
 Marion Indiana reported through Fort Wayne signal department at 9:07 PM EST that three tornadoes had struck the city of Marion with extensive damage.
 The Veterans Administration Hospital was one area hit.
 Request for ambulance assistance has been requested from Muncie and Anderson.
 The Fort Wayne Weather Bureau places these counties under alert for eastward movement that struck Marion.
 These counties are Wells Adams Blackford and Jay Counties.
 Residents in these counties should remain on the alert for the next 60 minutes.

 The tornadoes Fort Wayne was warning for had actually hit Marion a full hour and twenty minutes earlier.
 Apparently the Fort Wayne weather observer thought that the report he received from Marion was saying that the tornadoes had just occurred.
 The Fort Wayne observer then sent a message to the Columbus Ohio weather office stating that a tornado had hit Marion at 9:07pm, and the Columbus weather office then issued its own statement with that same erroneous information.
 In reality the storm had hit Marion around 8pm.
 At the time of Fort Wayne�s warning, the line of storms on radar was well east of Marion, extending from Paulding and Van Wert counties into Adams and Jay counties.